Kojizz/Assignment-4-ads/README.md

 # Assignment-4-ads
- MyHashTable & BST Java Implementation
-This project includes custom implementations of:

-MyHashTable<K, V> – Hash Table with separate chaining.

-BST<K, V> – Binary Search Tree for key-value pairs.

-Features
 MyHashTable

-Generic key-value support

-Custom chaining with HashNode
+A generic hash table using separate chaining for collision handling.

-put, get, remove, contains, getKey
+Supports operations: put, get, remove, contains, getKey, and bucket size inspection.

-Tested with 10,000 elements using a custom key class (MyTestingClass)
+Uses a custom key class (MyTestingClass) with a manually defined hashCode() for uniform distribution.

+Tested by inserting 10,000 random elements and printing the size of each bucket.

-BST
+BST (Binary Search Tree)

-Insertion, search, and deletion

-In-order traversal with iterator
+Generic implementation for key-value storage using binary search tree logic.

+Supports operations: put, get, delete, and size.

+Implements in-order traversal using Java's Iterable interface.

-Iterator exposes both key and value
+The iterator provides both key and value access during traversal.

-Tracks size of tree

 Supporting Classes
-MyTestingClass: Custom class for testing hash distribution
+MyTestingClass: A class used as a custom key with an overridden hashCode() method.

-Student: Value class used in hash table tests
+Student: A simple class used as the value in the hash table tests.

 Testing
+The Main class demonstrates:

-Adds 10,000 entries into the hash table
+Insertion of 10,000 entries into the hash table with random keys.

-Prints bucket size distribution
+Printing of the number of elements in each hash table bucket.

-BST tested using in-order traversal loop with access to both key & value
+BST in-order traversal that prints both key and value for each entry.